List of types of fur: Chinchilla

 Characterized by their dense, velvety texture, chinchilla fur is one of the most expensive and luxurious of all fur types.
 Each follicle on a chinchilla's body produces 60 hairs, making the fur the densest of any land-dwelling mammal.
 The most common coloration for chinchillas is a medium grey body, black dorsal stripe, and white underbelly but other colors such as mosaic (white and grey), and all white are also common.

 Indigenous to South America, chinchilla fur became first became popular in the 19th century in Western countries where the unregulated hunting of wild chinchillas quickly led to their becoming an endangered species in their native range.
 In 1923 chinchillas were brought to the United States of America to be bred for their fur as the hunting of wild chinchillas became illegal; these were the antecedents of all chinchillas used in the fur trade today.

 Coyote

-The fur of coyotes is dense and durable, available in a wide range of colors and qualities depending on the subspecies of coyote the fur was harvested from.
-Primarily seen as a pest animal, coyotes are not often utilized for their fur, although they are perfect for practical garments.
-The long guard hairs, often confused with finnraccoon, are dark and long making them suited for parka ruffs similar to wolf.
+The fur of coyotes is dense and durable, and produced in a wide range of colors and qualities, depending on the subspecies of coyote from which the fur was removed.
+Primarily seen as a pest animal in many locations, coyotes are not often utilized for their fur, but are nonetheless well-suited for producing practical garments.
+The long guard hairs, often confused with those of the raccoon dog, are normally dark and long, making them suitable for use as parka ruffs, similar to wolf fur.